Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **A. an Azure Automation runbook**
 * **B. an Azure Monitor alert that has a dynamic threshold**
-* C. an Azure Monitoralert that has a static threshold
+* C. an Azure Monitor alert that has a static threshold
 * D. the Azure Monitorautoscale settings
 * E. an Azure Monitoralert that uses an action group that has an email action